Janina Fendya, Psy.D.

 Psychologist

 Dr. Fendya has a warm, friendly, confident presence in which children, adolescents, and parents quickly find comfort when they meet with her.
 She has expertise with individuals and families presenting with ADHD, disruptive behaviors, depressed mood, anxiety, trauma, school-based problems, and family conflict among others.
-Dr. Fendya has additional training and interest in working with children and families dealing with the ongoing struggles of medical illnesses and physical trauma, including, but not limited to oncology, sickle cell disease, physical rehabilitation, diabetes and chronic pain.
+Dr. Fendya has additional training and interest in working with individuals dealing with the ongoing struggles of medical illnesses and physical trauma, including, but not limited to oncology, sickle cell disease, physical rehabilitation, diabetes and chronic pain.

 Dr. Fendya practices primarily from a cognitive-behavioral and family systems approach although she brings other theoretical perspectives to her work in therapy.
 She believes that a collaborative relationship and establishing trust is key to making progress toward therapeutic goals.
-She has a special interest in the mind-body connection and utilizing relaxation training and biofeedback to address a number of issues including anxiety, depression, trauma, chronic pain and stress management.
+She has a special interest in the mind-body connection and utilizing relaxation training and to address a number of issues including anxiety, depression, trauma, chronic pain and stress management.

 Although Dr. Fendya’s graduate and post-graduate years have been out-of-state, her roots and her future professional life are in southeastern Pennsylvania.